sensedeep/dynamodb-metrics/README.md

 ### SenseDeep

-Please try best way to monitor DynamoDB is via the Serverless Developer Studio [SenseDeep](https://www.sensedeep.com/).
+The best way to monitor DynamoDB is via the Serverless Developer Studio [SenseDeep](https://www.sensedeep.com/).